sst/sst/www/docs/constructs/function.md

 _Type_ : `string`, _defaults to the project root_

-The source directory where the handler file is located.
-If the `bundle` option is turned off, SST zips up the entire `srcPath` directory and uses it as the Lambda function package.
-This doesn't need to be set if `bundle` is turned on.
+If the [`bundle`](#bundle) option is not being used, SST zips up this directory for the Lambda function package.

+For TypeScript projects, SST expects the `tsconfig.json` to be in this directory.
+By default, this is the project root.

 ### memorySize?